-As the USDI, Secretary Vickers is the principal intelligence advisor to the Secretary of Defense.
-He exercises authority, direction, and control on behalf of the Secretary of Defense over all intelligence organizations within the Department of Defense, including the National Security Agency, the Defense Intelligence Agency, the National Geospatial Intelligence Agency, the National Reconnaissance Office, and the intelligence components of the combatant commands and military services.
-Secretary Vickers is the Program Executive for the Military Intelligence Program.
+As the USDI, Secretary Vickers exercises authority, direction, and control on behalf of the Secretary of Defense over all intelligence and security organizations within the Department of Defense, including the National Security Agency, the Defense Intelligence Agency, the National Geospatial Intelligence Agency, the National Reconnaissance Office, the Defense Security Service and the intelligence components of the combatant commands and military services.
+He is the principal intelligence advisor to the Secretary of Defense, the Program Executive for the Military Intelligence Program, and the Principal Staff Assistant overseeing the Department’s Battlespace Awareness Portfolio.
+Across the defense intelligence components of the National Intelligence Program, the BA Portfolio and the MIP, Secretary Vickers leads an enterprise with $80 billion in annual budget authority and 180,000 personnel.
 He is also dual-hatted as Director of Defense Intelligence in the Office of the Director of National Intelligence, and reports to the DNI in this capacity.
 He is the Department’s principal interface with the Central Intelligence Agency and other elements of the Intelligence Community, and represents the Department on intelligence and sensitive operations at Deputies and Principals Committee meetings of the National Security Council.

 Secretary Vickers holds a Bachelor of Arts, with honors, from the University of Alabama, a Master of Business Administration from the Wharton School of the University of Pennsylvania, and a Doctor of Philosophy in International Relations/Strategic Studies from the Johns Hopkins University.